fwmiller/hello-x86_64/README.md

 # hello-x86_64

-This program is a precursor to the development of a new 64-bit OS.
-The program runs as a standalone application on a 64-bit X86 machine.
-The program will dump some output and then present the user with a simple echo command line.
+This image is a precursor to the development of a new 64-bit OS.
+The image runs as a standalone application on a 64-bit X86 machine.
+The image will dump some output and then present the user with a simple echo command line.
 You can type anything and it will be echo'd back to you.
-The program is setup to run in a qemu virtual machine.
+The image is setup to run in a qemu virtual machine.
 It uses simple UART access to send and receive characters from the user.

 This code is based on https://github.com/winksaville/baremetal-x86_64